Supercharging small engines.

 preferrable rebuilt to factory tolerances.
 If your engine has a problem,

-be it overheating, oilconsumption, or a slipping clutch, then it will
+be it overheating, oilconsumption, or a slipping clutch, then that

-be multiplied in supercharged form.
-A stock engine will respond really
+problem will be multiplied in supercharged form.
+A stock engine will

-well to low- pressure supercharging (below 9psi), if following demands
+respond really well to low- pressure supercharging (below 9psi), if

 a compression ratio below 9: 1